Barima-Waini

-Barima-Waini (Region 1) is a region of Guyana.
-Venezuela claims the territory as part of Guayana Esequiba.
+Barima-Waini (Region 1) is a region of Guyana and is located in the northwest of the country.
+Barima-Waini has three sub-regions: Mabaruma, Matakai, and Moruca.

 The region is located in the northwest of the country and has a population of 26,941.
 It covers an area of 20339 km2.
 It borders the Atlantic Ocean to the north, the region of Pomeroon-Supenaam to the east, the region of Cuyuni-Mazaruni to the south and Venezuela to the west.

-Barima-Waini has three sub-regions: Mabaruma, Matakai, and Moruca.

 History

 Prior to the 1980 administrative reform in Guyana, the Barima-Waini Region was known as the 'North West district'.

-Mabaruma became the administrative centre when it was decided that the former centre, Morawhanna, was too susceptible to flooding.
+The administrative centre is Mabaruma; it was formerly Morawhanna, but danger from floods prompted the change.

 Etymology

 The region is named after two rivers that flow through the region: the Barima River and the Waini River.

 Geography

 Barima-Waini is a heavily forested region.
 The Atlantic coastal strip of Region One features a number of beaches, including, from west to east, Almond Beach, Luri Beach, Shell Beach, Turtle Beach, Foxes Beach, Iron-punt Beach, Pawpaw Beach and Father's Beach.
 Marine turtles nest on some of these beaches.
 There are also a number of Amerindian communities in this area, including Santa Rosa Mission.